To form a Rhode Island nonprofit corporation, there are certain steps to follow. We’ll show you how to do this and apply for tax-exempt status.

 You need at least three members over the age of 18 who aren’t related.
 There are no residency requirements.

 Choosing a name for your nonprofit is important.
 It needs to be memorable and signal what your nonprofit’s purpose is.
 The first thing you need to do is find out if another business is using it by searching the Secretary of State’s website.
 If the name you want is available, you can reserve it with the state for 120 days.
-If you want to avoid the paperwork, use our name reservation service to make sure no one takes your name while you’re getting your nonprofit off the ground.

 While you’re thinking about names, it’s a great time to make sure you find a domain name that aligns with your nonprofit name.
 Once you have one, let us help you with your domain registration service.